charlesfu4/-Algorithm_II_Princeton/README.md

   - Adjacent list of each character was not designde carefully to address 1d array.
   - Compliation warning of the data structure chosen to save adjacent list.
 This problem can be solve by using ArrayList to store the Bag instead of casting Bag object array directly to primitive type array.

+## Week11 Reflection: BurrowsWheeler (99.6/100)

+* Radix sort in inverseTransform still need to be optimized